I'm on a one woman mission to get the term cheat meals out of our vocabulary. Read why on todays Wellness Wednesday post.

 And for goodness sake, please stop planning cheat meals.
 The idea of planning your indulgences in advance is a smart one - it helps limit unplanned indulgences which usually aren't quite as satisfying (hello stale donuts at work!).
 Instead of calling it a cheat meal, I prefer the term 'splurge.'
 The term has positive connotations, implies getting the maximum amount of pleasure (aka SAVORING it) and that it's an occasional thing.
 Isn't that a much nicer term?

 Cheating stems from an all-or-nothing approach to eating.
 It's a hard mindset to break.
-If you need help breaking up with dieting and getting started with a healthy lifestyle that will help you achieve your happy weight, feel free to contact me for individual nutrition coaching, or checkout my guide 20 Days of Joyful Eating.
+If you need help breaking up with dieting and getting started with a healthy lifestyle that will help you achieve your happy weight, feel free to contact me for individual nutrition coaching.